Banco Santander S.A. (SAN) poses a Brand-New Opportunity for Investors with beta value of 1.07 - News Daemon

 Banco Santander S.A.
 (SAN) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Banks – Diversified industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Banks – Diversified Industry.
 Banco Santander S.A.’s current insider ownership accounts for 21.00%, in contrast to 1.90% institutional ownership.

 Banco Santander S.A.
 (SAN) Earnings and Revenue Records